-The rest of the paper is structured as follows.
+The paper is structured as follows.
 Section [\ref{section:2}] introduces the disaggregated CPI data and provides background on the occurrence of zeros.
-Section [\ref{section:3}] presents the proposed zero-inflated (UC)SV and M(UC)SV models, along with a brief overview of the posterior sampling algorithm.
+Section [\ref{section:3}] presents the proposed zero-inflated (UC)SV, together with a brief overview of the posterior sampling algorithm.
 Section [\ref{section:4}] applies the model to highlight the benefits of accounting for zero-inflation and the potential risks of ignoring zero-inflation.
 Section [\ref{section:5}] reports the results of a forecasting exercise.
-Section~[\ref{section:6}] concludes the paper.
+Section [\ref{section:6}] concludes the paper.